Q&A Abir Qesheth - Question 8

 Speaking plainly, no video can instruct someone on how to make these choices in the heat of the moment.
 Even with all of the training in the world a self-defender may not be ready to make a split-second decision at every turn.
 Thus, stance, balence, and other keystones of any type of training may go out the window when survival is the first order of business.

-There is further not way to predict the unexpected and there is no guarantee that any technique, no matter how good, will work in any or all situations.
-There are some who call this spiritual fitness since only Hashem truly knows how much time any person is allotted in this life.
+Lastly, there is no way to predict the unexpected and there is no guarantee that any technique, no matter how good, will work in any or all situations.
+There are some who call this spiritual fitness since only Hashem truly know how much time any person is allotted in this life.
 That is to say, being right with your Creator, yourself, your family, and your life in case someone gets the drop on you and your best isn't good enough to reamain alive.
 Being prepared to say Shema to boost yourself to action or as your last act in this life.